The important things you should know before you visit Mozambique...

 What you need to know before visiting Mozambique

 Citizens from the EU, US, Canada, Britain and Australia require a valid passport and visa to visit Mozambique.
-You also need to book a return ticket as part of the travel requirements.
-A visa can be obtained a visa from a Mozambican embassy in your country or upon arrival in case you come from a country with no Mozambican consulate.
-Single entry visas are valid for a maximum of 90 days while multiple-entry visas are valid for up to 180 days for business visits.
+You also need to book a return ticket as part of the travel requirements, or offer a .
+A visa can be obtained from a Mozambican embassy in your country or upon arrival in case you come from a country with no Mozambican consulate.
+Single-entry visas are valid for a maximum of 90 days while multiple-entry visas are valid for up to 180 days for business visits.
+A multi-entry visa would be encouraged if you are going to Mozambique after a trip to the Kruger National Park.

 The majority of hotels, lodges and restaurants have credit card facilities, making payments swift and seamless.